newrelic/newrelic-opentelemetry-examples/collector/nr-otlp-export/README.md

 ## Introduction

 This example demonstrates how to run the OpenTelemetry Collector configured to export to New Relic with the [OTLP gRPC exporter](https://github.com/open-telemetry/opentelemetry-collector/tree/main/exporter/otlpexporter) via docker.

-New Relic OTLP Ingest is currently in pre-release, and requires that you [sign up](https://docs.google.com/forms/d/e/1FAIpQLSdIJVEAYaP7TXe9LmQA64yIObGvt-nOiz5kXYsjxLBbvut_1A/viewform) before use.
+See [documentation](https://docs.newrelic.com/docs/integrations/open-source-telemetry-integrations/opentelemetry/introduction-opentelemetry-new-relic/#how-it-works) for more information about New Relic OTLP support.

 The `docker-compose.yaml` file configures the collector via `otel-config.yaml`.

 ## Run

 Set the following environment variables:
-* `OTEL_EXPORTER_OTLP_ENDPOINT=<newrelic_otlp_endpoint>`
-    * Replace `<newrelic_otlp_endpoint>` with the endpoint you received upon signing up for the pre-release.
 * `NEW_RELIC_API_KEY=<your_license_key>`
     * Replace `<your_license_key>` with your [Account License Key](https://one.newrelic.com/launcher/api-keys-ui.launcher).